At Lynwood we are very proud of what we do.

-Ask your vet - are they part of a corporate chain? - what are their charges?
+Ask your vet - what are their charges?
 Not just for upfront elective fees such as neutering and vaccinations, which are often 'loss leaders', but if your pet actually falls ill?

 Emergencies and Out of Hours Care are provided at our own clinic in Wimborne

 All vets and nurses deserve a break - but this should not sacrifice the continuity of the high standard of care our clients and their pets deserve.
 Out of hours if you have an emergency that can't wait you will be seen at our Wimborne clinic by a dedicated team of night vets who are specially trained in critical care.

 In most circumstances, admitted patients will be transferred from our branches by our dedicated ambulance service, and remain at our Wimborne practice until they are well enough to go home.
 This differs from other practices that may transfer patients between their daytime clinic and out-of-hours provider twice daily.

 Ask your vet - what is their arrangement for out of hours emergencies?
 When do they start and finish the working day?
 Who cares for in-patients?
 Are they left alone overnight?